odino/odino.github.com/source/_posts/2018-08-23-secure-your-web-application-with-these-http-headers.markdown

 applications through protocol-specific features, together with a bit of help from mainstream browsers.

-In the next post we will delve deep into one of the most misunderstood features of the HTTP protocol: cookies.
+In the next post, we will delve deep into one of the most misunderstood features of the HTTP protocol: cookies.

-Born to bring some sort of state to the otherwise stateless HTTP, cookies have probably been used (and misused) by each and everyone of us in order to support sessions in our webapps: whenever there's some state we'd like to persist it's always easy to say "store it in a cookie".
-As we will see, cookies are not always the safest of vaults, and must be treated carefully when dealing with sensitive information.
+Born to bring some sort of state to the otherwise stateless HTTP, cookies have probably been used (and misused) by each and everyone of us in order to support sessions in our web apps: whenever there's some state we'd like to persist it's always easy to say "store it in a cookie".
+As we will see, cookies are not always the safest of vaults and must be treated carefully when dealing with sensitive information.

 {% assign prev_title="Security at the HTTP level" %}